albertocerrone/Can-I-Eat-This/README.md

 As well the API informations regarding <i>gluten free & dairy free</i> aren't totally reliable.

 #### Wins
-This was for us the first time we were building an app from the ground with React and APIs, and I found that the challenges that a hackathon lets you face are incredible to learn effectively.
+This was for us the first time we were building an app from the ground with React and APIs, and I found that the challenges that an hackathon lets you face are incredible to learn effectively.

-As well our goal was difficult to be achieved because of the really short amount of time and our competencies ( we didn't have any knowledge of database and authentication) but, we thought to use local storage to achieve something similar and worked great.
+As well, our goal was difficult to be achieved because of the really short amount of time and our competencies ( we didn't have any knowledge of database and authentication) but, we thought to use local storage to achieve something similar and worked great.

 [Back To The Top](#can-i-eat-this-)